BradleyMarie/plyodine/README.md

 memory.

-While PLYodine does not aim to deliver the absolute highest performance, it does attempt to be reasonably fast by completing all of its working a single pass and by exposing a streaming API that allows zero-copy implementations if desired.
+While PLYodine does not aim to deliver the absolute highest performance, it does attempt to be reasonably performant by completing all of its working a single pass and by exposing a streaming API that allows zero-copy implementations if desired.
 Additionally, the PLY reader and writers can be reused across multiple invocations avoiding the need to reallocate internal data structures between models.